New Jersey Distracted Driving Accident Attorneys: Ready to Fight for You

 New Jersey’s roads are amongst the most hazardous in the nation, and the still-growing prevalence of distracted driving only compounds the problem.
 Texting while driving and other distracted behaviors behind the wheel put everyone at risk by increasing the likelihood of a serious crash.
 These wrecks and the life-changing injuries that ensue are all the more tragic because they could so easily have been avoided.
-If you believe the other driver in your crash may have been texting at the time or otherwise not paying attention behind the wheel, the attorneys at Harrell Injury Law are ready to review your case and outline the most effective steps you can take to receive full compensation for your losses.
+If you believe the other driver in your crash may have been texting at the time or otherwise not paying attention behind the wheel, the car accident attorneys at Harrell Injury Law are ready to review your case and outline the most effective steps you can take to receive full compensation for your losses.
 Call us today for a free consultation.

 When the radio was first popularized in cars, highway fatalities saw a sharp uptick due to drivers becoming distracted turning stations, singing, or otherwise interacting with the radio.
 Since then, the distractions have only become more attention-demanding and enticing.